-Everyone can play the sport of tennis, with the appropriate equipment.
+Tennis can be adapted so that everyone can participate in the sport.
 People of any age, environment, condition or ability are invited to enjoy the game.

-We have everything you need to develop or grow your program, including grants, program curricula, scholarships, coaching opportunities and much more.
+We have everything you need to develop or grow your program, including grants, program curricula, equipment, coaching opportunities and much more.

 Register Your Program